Checkpointing a container is the functionality to create a stateful copy of a

 401: Unauthorized

-404: Not Found (if the ContainerCheckpoint
+404: Not Found (if the ContainerCheckpoint feature gate is disabled)

-404: Not Found (if the specified namespace
+404: Not Found (if the specified namespace, pod or container cannot be found)

 500: Internal Server Error (if the CRI implementation encounter an error during checkpointing (see error message for further details))